SoraEien/HardwareMonitoring/README.md

 User can set Interval in ms in appsetting.json

-For use - download HardwareMonitoringv0.2.zip and run HardwareMonitoring.exe
+For use - download HardwareMonitoring.zip and run HardwareMonitoring.exe
 To see temperature - run from admin

 Based on LibreHardwareMonitor (https://github.com/LibreHardwareMonitor/LibreHardwareMonitor)